1st Grade Homeschool Schedule

 I know, not sure how long this will last, but going to take advantage of it.

 Want something more sturdy or a different system?
 There are these cool schedule pocket charts for your schedule or your calendar.
-Perfect for teaching your child the days of the week, months and the weather.
+You can also use this to teach your child about the days of the week, months, and even the weather.

 Not sure where to start with homeschool planning?
 I hold your hand along the way in the Homeschool Planning Guide for the Unorganized Mom.
 Perfect for anyone just getting started with homeschooling.